Instructions for after your Total Hip Replacement Surgery

 Wound

-If you have an concern about your wound such as increasing redness, pain, or discharge contact Mr Peterson’s rooms on (03) 539 0988 or your GP.
+If you have a concern about your wound such as increasing redness, pain, or discharge contact Mr Peterson’s rooms on (03) 539 0988 or your GP.

 Limb Swelling